Ferrari 330 GTC

 It would be hard to argue with Car & Driver’s assessment that “the GTC is a tasteful blend of the mean-and-low look of Ferrari competition GT cars, with the elegance of super-luxury street Ferraris of the past.
 Detail work, finish, panel fit – every aspect is superlative.”

-In 1966 the car was originally delivered new to Baron Emmanuel “Toulo” de Graffenried’s official dealership Garage Italauto SA in Lausanne, Switzerland and sold to the first owner Mr. Alfred Pinkas, resident in Lausanne, Switzerland.
-The car was subsequently exported to South America and purchased from Caracas, Venezuela by Bell Sport and Classic where it was found spec’d in Azzurro metallizzato (light metallic blue) with black interior.
+Ferrari 330 GTC chassis no. 09069 was built during the launch year and delivered new to Baron Emmanuel “Toulo” de Graffenried’s official dealership Garage Italauto SA in Lausanne, Switzerland and sold to the first owner Mr. Alfred Pinkas, resident in Lausanne, in October 1966.

-The car is now undergoing a complete concours level restoration and will be returned to the original factory specification by the Bell Sport and Classic team.
-It has been stripped, scanned and comprehensively assessed and in keeping with our restoration ethos, we have retained as many of the original parts as possible.
+The car has undergone a complete concours level restoration and is returned to the original factory specification by the Bell Sport and Classic team.
+It has been stripped, scanned and comprehensively assessed and in keeping with our restoration ethos, retaining as many of the original parts as possible.

-The body shell has been Walnut Blasted (a softer alternative to shot blasting that retains more of the vital originality) and all of the body panels dipped (to maintain the form of the skins).
+The body shell was Walnut Blasted (a softer alternative to shot blasting that retains more of the vital originality) and all of the body panels dipped (to maintain the form of the skins).

-The car has undergone a full dry build to ensure perfect panel and component fit.
+The car underwent a full dry build to ensure perfect panel and component fit.
 We oversize gaps to allow for the change in fit resulting from the final paint layers – modern paint formulas require more layers that can, unless accounted for, result in a poor final fit.

-After a painstaking preparation, the car has been through final paint and has returned to its simply gorgeous factory original colour of Verde Chiaro.
+After a painstaking preparation, the car went through final paint and has returned to its simply gorgeous factory original colour of Verde Chiaro Metallizato.

-The final assembly process is now underway, refitting the components that were meticulously restored while the metal and paint stages were in progress after undergoing a detailed inspection for panel fit covering all gaps and shuts.
+During final assembly we refitted the components that were meticulously restored while the metal and paint stages were in progress after undergoing a detailed inspection for panel fit covering all gaps and shuts.

-Building from the inside out to ensure required access (effectively the reverse of how the car came apart at the start) the fuel pipes, wiring loom and all control cables are fitted working trough the car front to back.
+Building from the inside out to ensure required access (effectively the reverse of how the car came apart at the start) the fuel pipes, wiring loom and all control cables were fitted working through the car front to back.

-With the 3967cc ‘Tipo 209/66’ Ferrari V12 carefully re-built and back in place, the car is undergoing final finishing ahead of the first drive and road testing after which it will undergo Ferrari Classiche certification.
+With the 3967cc ‘Tipo 209/66’ Ferrari V12 carefully re-built and back in place, the car underwent thorough road testing after which it progressed to Ferrari Classiche certification.